-Arrive from your departure flight on the same day and settle into your hotel.
+Depart the U.S. for Saigon, crossing the international date line and "losing" a day.
 The next day set out on a walking tour of Saigon’s historic landmarks, including colonial gems such as the Opera House, the former city hall, and Notre Dame Basilica.
 Stop by the Central Post Office, designed by Gustave Eiffel; and visit the Reunification Palace, headquarters of the South Vietnamese government during the Vietnam War.
 If you wish, continue to the War Remnants Museum.
 Enjoy a free afternoon and evening to explore the city.

 Park Hyatt Saigon (B,L,D)